dgross881/dgross881.github.io/source/_posts/2014-04-22-a-sample-post.md

 ~~~
 {:lang="ruby"}

-  Dom_id helper method located at spec/support/dom_id_for_helper.rb.
+  The dom_id_for helper method is located at spec/support/dom_id_for_helper.rb.
 The # sign is used as a shortcut to
 specify the id attribute of an element.
 ActionView::RecordIdentifier.dom_id will generate
 queue_item.video.id in the form of "video_id".
 Example: video_1, video_2 , etc..